AK1612/DS-_projects/Industrial_Copper_Modeling/readme.md

   - Convert catagorical into numerical data using one hot encoding

-  - Train different regression models and compare the 'MEAN ABSOLUTE ERROR, MEAN SQUARED ERROR AND R2 SCORE' values to select the best
+  - Train different regression models and compare the `MEAN ABSOLUTE ERROR, MEAN SQUARED ERROR AND R2 SCORE` values to select the best

     model for price prediction